shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/installing_app.md

 ### How Toolkit apps work

 Apps that are referenced in pipeline configurations can be sourced from various locations.
 The apps that are standard in Shotgun’s Default Configuration are sourced from the Shotgun App Store.
-The files in a pipeline configuration specify how Shotgun integrations accesses an app, kind of like asking Toolkit, “Can you look in your little black book for the address of the Python Console App?”
+The files in a pipeline configuration specify how Shotgun integrations access an app, kind of like asking Toolkit, “Can you look in your little black book for the address of the Python Console App?”
 The pipeline configuration files tell Toolkit where to look to find the bundles of code that are utilized for a specific app.

 The “addresses” for Toolkit Apps are listed in the `config/env/includes/app_location.yml` file in the Default Configuration and specify how to find the code.
-These “addresses” are called [descriptors](https://www.google.com/url?q=https://developer.shotgunsoftware.com/tk-core/descriptor.html&sa=D&ust=1550704642274000&usg=AFQjCNFiiQUV5OrFYtntHOiW_nnLs8hrjw).
+These “addresses” are called [descriptors](../tk-core/descriptor.html&sa=D&ust=1550704642274000&usg=AFQjCNFiiQUV5OrFYtntHOiW_nnLs8hrjw).
 The Shotgun integrations need to be told not only how to find the code bundles for the app, but also in what environment(s) to use the app.

 Below is a conceptual overview of how to install an app and how to tell a Shotgun integration where to use it.
 It outlines the steps for extending the configuration, asking Toolkit to look up a descriptor, and telling Shotgun where to use the app.
 These steps are detailed in this guide:

-* Determine the descriptor for the app you want to add.
+1. Determine the descriptor for the app you want to add.
-* Make a copy of the active pipeline configuration you want to add the app descriptor to.
+2. Make a copy of the active pipeline configuration you want to add the app descriptor to.
-* See if the app’s descriptor exists in the configuration and if not, add it.
+3. See if the app’s descriptor exists in the configuration and if not, add it.
-* Format the YAML file correctly using spaces and not tabs for indents.
+4. Format the YAML file correctly using spaces and not tabs for indents.
-* Determine in what environment(s) the app is to be used.
+5. Determine in what environment(s) the app is to be used.
-* Within those environment(s), add the setting that will allow Shotgun to use the app.
+6. Within those environment(s), add the setting that will allow Shotgun to use the app.
-* Test the new configuration.
+7. Test the new configuration.
-* Push the extended configuration live.
+8. Push the extended configuration live.

 ### Find the location descriptor for the Python Console App